ZsofiaS/MorningApp/README.md

 ### Options to extend the app:

-* add new features: set your intentions, exercise, play relaxing audio
+* add new features: set your intentions, exercise
 * add backend to use additional APIs
 * add image upload feature to gratitude journal